aws-amplify/amplify-data/TESTING-STRATEGY.md

 We treat Defined Behavior Tests as the library's **behavioral contract**.
 They document, demonstrate, and stabilize library behaviors that are explicitly intended and expected to be used by consumers.
 Barring critical oversights, security issues, or other extenuating circumstances, these tests MUST NOT change or be removed within a major version.
 If changed or removed, a new major version (aka. "major version bump") is generally REQUIRED.

 Tests outside of the "Defined Behavior" boundary can be considered "Internal".
 These tests will be copious and treated far less stringently.
 They can generally be thought of as "development aids".
 They're produced during development to sanity check internal units.
 They "loosely clamp" down on _internal_ library behaviors.
-They can signal when you _might_ have broken something, but they are ultimately **recycleble**.
+They can signal when you _might_ have broken something, but they are ultimately **recycleable**.
 Their failures DO NOT strictly indicate a broken state, and they SHOULD NOT be used to reverse engineer **defined behavior**.

 ## Test Structure